OceanBerlinghieri/OceanBerlinghieri/README.md

-# Hi, I'm Ocean Berlinghieri 👋

-I'm a Data Engineer passionate about Artificial Intelligence, DevOps culture, and Big Data.
-Throughout my career, I have worked with various technologies and platforms that have allowed me to develop efficient and scalable solutions.
-My goal is to keep learning and contribute to innovative projects in the field of data engineering.
+I’m a Data Engineer with a strong focus on Artificial Intelligence, DevOps, and Big Data.
+I’ve worked with a range of technologies and platforms, helping me build efficient and scalable data solutions.
+I’m also interested in knowledge representation and semantic technologies, especially ontologies, and how they can improve data modeling and metadata management.
+My goal is to keep learning and work on challenging, data‑driven projects.

-## 🌟 Technologies and Tools
+## 🛠️ Technologies and Tools
   - Programming Languages: Python, SQL, Scala
   - Big Data: Apache Spark
-  - Cloud: AWS, Azure
+  - Cloud Platforms: AWS, Azure
-  - Integration and APIs: Mulesoft
-  - Web Development: Flask
+  - ETL & Streaming: Kafka for real‑time pipelines
+  - Orchestration: Kubernetes
+  - Infrastructure as Code: Terraform, Ansible
+  - Monitoring & Observability: OpenTelemetry (OTel)
-  - Data Transformation Tools: DBT (Data Build Tool)
+  - Data Transformation: DBT (Data Build Tool)
   - Data Warehousing: Snowflake
+  - Knowledge Representation: Ontologies (RDF/OWL), semantic modeling

+## 🧠 Design and Engineering Interests
+I pay close attention to clean, maintainable code and follow SOLID principles when designing data systems, services, and pipelines.
+I apply these ideas to ETL flows, streaming applications, and orchestration layers to keep them modular, testable, and easier to evolve over time.
+I’m also curious about how structured software design can work together with ontologies and semantic models to improve data contracts and interoperability.

-## 🌱 Always Learning
+## 📚 Continuous Learning

-I am constantly exploring new technologies and methodologies to improve my skills and knowledge.
-Currently, I am delving into:
+I’m always looking to grow and stay up to date with new tools and practices.
+Right now, I’m focusing on:

   - Artificial Intelligence and Machine Learning models
-  - Best practices in DevOps and automation
+  - DevOps, automation, and cloud‑native architectures
+  - Emerging Big Data and streaming tools and patterns
+  - Ontology design and semantic web technologies
-  - New tools and technologies in the Big Data ecosystem
+  - Observability and tracing with OpenTelemetry in distributed systems

-## 📫 Contact
+## 📫 Contact Information
   - LinkedIn: www.linkedin.com/in/oceanberlinghieri
   - Email: berlinghieri10@gmail.com